 The concept of transference was first proposed by Sigmund Freud.
 In therapy, it occurs when a client unconsciously redirects feelings associated with one person, often an important figure in the earlier part of their life, onto the therapist.
-Transference may occur outside of therapy as well, when feelings relating to one relationship are projected onto another relationship, such as feelings someone has experienced toward a parent being transferred onto a significant other.
+Transference may occur outside of therapy as well, when feelings relating to one relationship are projected onto another relationship.
+This could include feelings someone has experienced toward a parent being transferred onto a significant other.

-Countertransference happens when the client triggers an emotional reaction in the therapist, which may be related to unresolved issues within the therapist.
+Countertransference happens when the client triggers an emotional reaction in the therapist.
+This may be related to the therapist’s own unresolved issues.

-The way that transference is viewed in therapy depends on one’s theoretical perspective.
-In Adlerian psychotherapy, transference is treated as an obstacle that stands in the way of therapeutic progress.
-Some forms of therapy do not address transference at all in the therapeutic model, such as cognitive behavioural therapy.
-That’s not to say that it’s not possible for transference or countertransference to arise, but it’s not something that’s used as part of the therapy model.
+Different theoretical perspectives take different stances on transference.
+Adlerian psychotherapy frames transference as an obstacle that stands in the way of therapeutic progress.
+Some forms of therapy don’t address transference at all in the therapeutic model, such as cognitive behavioural therapy (CBT).; That’s not to say that it’s not possible for transference or countertransference to arise; it’s just not a part of the therapy model.

 Infatuation can be one potential product of either transference or countertransference.
 The infatuation may be directed either from the client towards the therapist, or vice versa.
 Any therapist worth their professional license would recognize this early on and deal with it, either by ending the therapeutic relationship or doing their own work in therapy or supervision.